GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (3) Moreover, he held that “nothing moved with aimless feet; in all life and in all the events of life there was a purpose, a plan and design.
 And what was it that controlled events?
 Once again, the answer was Logos.”

-(4) And it would take a special revelation given to the apostles John and Paul several centuries later for the world to see that this Logos was none other than Jesus by whom “all things were created, in heaven and on earth, visible and invisible . . . and in him all things hold together” (Col 1:16a, 17b).
+(4) And it would take a special revelation given to the apostles John and Paul several centuries later for the world to see that this Logos was none other than Jesus by whom “all things were created, in heaven and on earth, visible and invisible… and in him all things hold together” (Col 1:16a, 17b).

 (5) And this Logos existed in eternity past, for John 1:1 says in the Living Bible: